 Mr. Manetta then took me to his home, where he lives with a daughter, and where he had prepared an Indian meal for me.
 Later, we met other devotees and had a spiritual discussion and a Q&A session.
 The following day we decided that since John didn't drive, we would take a tourist bus to see the points of interest and old monuments.
-On the Acropolis visited Alexandria and helped John subscribe to these journals and he learned of and purchased other books as well.
+On the Acropolis the Parthenon of the 5th century B.C. is now in ruins and there is effort restore it.
+In 1687. under the Turkish Ottoman Empire, it was used as an ammunition dump and was hit by a Venetian cannonball, nearly destroying the 2400-year-old monument.